vseryakov/backendjs/README.md

 - `/account/get/icon`

-  Return account icon
+  Return an account icon, the icon is returned in the body as binary BLOB, if no icon with specified type exists, i.e. never been uploaded the 404 is returned

   Parameters:
     - type - a number from 0 to 9 or any single letter a..z which defines which icon to return, if not specified 0 is used

 - `/account/put/icon`

-  Upload account icon
+  Upload an account icon

   Parameters:

     - type - icon type, a number between 0 and 9 or any single letter a..z, if not specified 0 is used
     - icon - can be passed as base64 encoded image in the query,
-        - can be passed as base64 encoded string in the body as JSON, like: { type: 0, icon: 'DFRGRGRE...' }
+        - can be passed as base64 encoded string in the body as JSON, like: { type: 0, icon: 'iVBORw0KGgoA...' }, for JSON the Content-Type HTTP headers must be set to `application/json` and data should be sent with POST request
-        - can be passed in multipart form as a part name
+        - can be uploaded from the browser using regular multi-part form
     - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
     - _height - height of the icon, same rules apply as for the width above
     - _ext - image file format, default is jpg, supports: gif, png, jpg